 I built a lightweight search service with Flask and Whoosh, a pure Python search engine library.
 You can see the engine live at findingseth.com.
 Fellow Python coders can easily re-purpose the code for themselves.

-I designed it with these principles in mind: human readable URLs, integrity and clarity of excerpts, ease of exploration, completeness, and ease of use.
+I designed it with these principles in mind: human readable URLs, integrity and clarity of excerpts, exploration, completeness, and ease of use.

 Excerpts with Integrity

 Like the results, excerpts can be ordered by relevance or chronologically.
 They are complete paragraphs when viewing the best match or a (semantically) single result, otherwise they are composed of sentence fragments with “[…]” omission links.
 These fragments preserve formatting (e.g. italics).

 If excerpts expose more than half of a sufficiently long document, then the excerpt count is limited for copy protection.

 “The conscious mind is not some prodigal child or poor relative of the self.” — NoPR Chapter 4: Session 621, October 16, 1972

 The full document location is visible behind the expandable arrow: